vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 4. Quota policy
 5. Pod Security Policy.

-Figure X and Figure X below showcase how customers can create policies and use the policy insights page to review if any of the policies are violated across all the edge deployments.
+The following figures showcase how customers can create policies and use the policy insights page to review if any of the policies are violated across all the edge deployments.

 ![Using Tanzu Mission Control to manage edge cluster policies](./img/tkg-edge/a93e92ad27bee927a258c5447a3ed78d.png)

 ![Policy reporting across all edge sites](./img/tkg-edge/559bfe3fa044f89dab66d033ee2168cf.png)

-#### Usage consideration
+#### Usage Considerations

-As of time of writing [Tanzu Mission Control][701] requires,  at least, ~1.5GB of memory and ~1 vCPU per managed cluster to operate.
+[Tanzu Mission Control][701] requires,  at least, ~1.5GB of memory and ~1 vCPU per managed cluster to operate.
 The following table describes the resources used by Tanzu Mission Control components.

 <!-- /* cSpell:disable */ -->